RasaHQ/helpdesk-assistant/data/nlu/nlu.md

 - outlook application will not open
 - there's a problem with my email
 - something is broken with outlook
-- I can't log in to my email
 - can't log in to outlook
 - my email won't let me log in
 - i have a problem with my email